Egg marking: Criticism

-There have been multiple occurrences of the producer code being forged - a common concept is to have multiple barns on the same farm with some having efficient caged hen production and one with an organic egg production code.
-Eggs are then silently moved to the other barn giving an egg code as if they were from organic production allowing for a higher price on the market.
-In Lower Saxony (Germany) the state attorney has accused 150 farmers in a year.
+There have been multiple occurrences of the producer code being forged: a common strategy is to have multiple barns on the same farm, with some having caged hen production and others with organic production.
+Eggs are then quietly moved from a caged barn to an organic one, resulting in a superior egg code that commands a higher price on the market.
+In Lower Saxony (Germany), the state attorney prosecutes around 150 farmers per year.

-The mark on organic egg production as level 0 might indicate that there is nothing better than that.
-However it does not indicate sustainable agriculture where hens are fed from the organic farm alone.
-Also species-appropriate husbandry would require more space per hen or a lower number of hens per barn (or even have a cock around to calm down quarrels).
-Instead there are higher organic farming standards (e.g. Demeter or Bioland) that can not be expressed in the established egg code system.
-The difference in space per animal is limited between levels 1 and 0.
+Marking organic egg production as level 0 might imply that there is nothing better.
+However it does not necessarily indicate sustainable agriculture, where hens are fed exclusively from organic farming.
+Also, species-appropriate husbandry would require more space per hen or a lower number of hens per barn (or even have a rooster around to suppress quarrels).
+In fact, there are superior organic farming standards (e.g. Demeter or Bioland) that cannot be expressed in the current egg code system.
+Between levels 1 and 0, the difference in space per animal is limited.

-Also, egg marking does not say anything about other conditions of hens' raising that have been criticized by animal advocates, like the mass killing of male chicks or the painful trimming of hens' beaks.
+Furthermore, egg marking says nothing about other egg production conditions that are frequently criticized by animal advocates, such as the mass killing of male chicks and the painful trimming of hens' beaks.